buptkang/MathProblem-Dataset/README.md

 # Math Problem Dataset
 <p align="justify">
-This is a math problem dataset that covers algebra and geometry topics.
-This data set can be served for different research purposes: math problem natural language process, adaptive scaffolding analysis and interactive learning system development.
+This is a geometry math problem dataset that focus on the quantitaive reasoning (stand upon Descartes's mind to measure geometry).
+It can be used for different research fields: student modeling, natural language processing, scaffolding synthesis.
 </p>

-Math problems are designed to elicit math concepts.
-Math concept can be described as a function, a structure, a behavior or a relations with other concepts, there can be different narrative math problems to reinforce the same math concept learning.

-The scope of knowledge components in this data set covers:
-Arithmetic Manipulation, Algebraic Manipulation, Analytical Geometry and Coordinate Geometry.
-(Update required)

-There are **three dimensions of data**:
+**Three dimensions of data**:

 1. Math problems: Problems.json

-2. Math concepts: Topics.json + Concepts.json + ErrorConcepts.json
+2. Math concepts: Topics.json + Concepts.json

-3. Math instructions (scaffoldings) per problem: Instructions.json
+3. Math scaffolding per problem: Scaffoldings.json (preliminary structure)
 ___

 ***Dimension 1***: